sreedeepthiatsd/da6401_assignment_1/README.md

 ## Aim

-To implement a neural network from scratch using only NumPy.
+To implement a Multi-Layer Perceptron from scratch using only NumPy.
 The network is trained on MNIST or Fashion-MNIST datasets.

 ## Learning Objectives